Pretreatment Assessment in Adults With Chronic Hepatitis C Virus Infection

 Renal status: A patient’s renal status will influence the choice of direct-acting antiviral (DAA) regimen.
 Evaluation for renal disease includes assessing HCV-related causes of kidney disease, such as membranoproliferative glomerulonephritis and membranous glomerulonephritis, even if patients have other comorbidities also associated with kidney disease, such as diabetes and hypertension.

-If a patient is susceptible to both HAV and HBV infection, the combined vaccine series should be initiated; see the NYSDOH AI guideline Prevention and Management of Hepatitis B Virus Infection in Adults With HIV.
+If a patient is susceptible to both HAV and HBV infection, the combined vaccine series should be initiated.

 The laboratory assessment and vaccination (as appropriate) for HAV and HBV should be performed as soon as possible, but completion of the vaccine series is not necessary before initiation of HCV treatment.